gardener/gardener-extension-provider-aws/docs/usage-as-end-user.md

 * If `networks.vpc.cidr` is given then you have to specify the VPC CIDR of a new VPC that will be created during shoot creation.
 You can freely choose a private CIDR range.
 * Either `networks.vpc.id` or `networks.vpc.cidr` must be present, but not both at the same time.
+* `networks.vpc.gatewayEndpoints` is optional.
+If specified then each item is used as service name in a corresponding Gateway VPC Endpoint.

 The `networks.zones` section describes which subnets you want to create in availability zones.
 For every zone, the AWS extension creates three subnets: